Trusted Paris itineraries & local intel since 2003

 8. Take a Bike Tour of The City on Bastille Day:

-If you’re not a fan of a history lesson, try your hands at riding a bike around Paris.
+If you’re not a history lesson fan, try your hand at riding a bike around Paris.
 Not only are these tours perfect for exploring Paris’ most iconic landmarks, but they also give a chance to discover lesser-known districts and hidden gems known only to locals.

-Paris has over 200 miles of bike paths and lanes, tons of bike rentals available throughout the city, and various guided tours.
-So I guess it’s safe to say Paris is a godsend for pedaling lovers.
+Paris has over 200 miles of bike paths and lanes, tons of bike rentals throughout the city, and various guided tours.
+So, it’s safe to say Paris is a godsend for pedaling lovers.

-What’s more, many tour companies in Paris offer guided bike tours of the city year around and on Bastille Day, these bike tours become even more exciting and fun, as you can join in the Bastille Day festivities happening around the town along the way.
+What’s more, many tour companies in Paris offer guided bike tours of the city year-round and on Bastille Day.
+These bike tours become even more exciting and fun, as you can join in the Bastille Day festivities around the town along the way.
 Here are a few of my favorite bike tours in Paris:

 FAQs: